Bufferization

 bufferization::bufferizeOp

-skips the analysis and inserts a copy on every buffer write, just like the
+skips the analysis and inserts a copy on every buffer write.

 By default, function boundaries are not bufferized.
 This is because there are